 -Survivor, Master's Programme Student

 After enduring over 17 years of incest, physical violence, and sex trafficking through and by her immediate family, Skyler escaped at the age of 18 and has since sought to redefine what it means to live life after abuse.
 Prior to her advocacy work, she found solace in the creative fields and built a career using the skills her PTSD and healing provided her.
 Gaining confidence through her exceptional work ethic, attention to detail, and deep understanding of emotion, she become a COO for start ups and entrepreneurs which eventually took her overseas to Switzerland and Ireland.
-However, after returning to the states in June of 2017, she has since built a movement that not only seeks to educate and destigmatise a very prevalent issue in our society, but refine and modify the support that is already in place.
+After returning to the states in June of 2017, then Canada in 2018, she has since built a movement that not only seeks to educate and destigmatise a very prevalent issue in our society, but refine and modify the support that is already in place.
 Focusing heavily on the systemic oppression, racism, ableism, and segregation that further impacts the poor trauma after care and mental health fields globally, she has set out to break the silence and reform abuse care by believing ALL survivors.

 All of this couldn't be possible without the support of my patrons, thank you for being the silent and precious foundation to this very important work.